 Depression is treatable

-One of the most powerful scenes in the series is the part where the mother of Jung Hwan suffered it.
+- One of the most powerful scenes in the series is where the mother of Jung Hwan suffered it.
 But what makes the scenes so memorable is the way everyone in the family and the neighborhood chipped in, in helping her handle it.
-This perhaps is the highlight of the entire series, the constant honoring of one’s parents and the love of one’s parents to their children.
+This perhaps highlights the entire series, the constant honoring of one’s parents and their parent’s love for their children.
 I believe everyone associated deeply with the series because of these values.

-Mothers and Fathers have their own unique ways in handling misery
+Mothers and Fathers have their unique ways of handling misery.

-What I love about the series is how it effectively illustrates the difference between men and women and the vulnerability each sex is able to afford around the same sex.
+- What I love about the series is how it effectively illustrates the difference between men and women and the vulnerability each sex can afford around the same sex.

-The series clearly defines the experiences of both genders unique in their own right and with respect to the people experiencing it without ever forcing an ideology in between.
+- The series clearly defines the experiences of both genders as unique in their own right and concerning the people experiencing it without ever forcing an ideology in between.

-In this age of political correctness where biology, individuality and personality is sacrificed to accommodate “equality of the sexes regardless of their biology even in how they should handle their emotions”, it is a breath of fresh air to be able to witness how powerful each character in handling their own issues without the writer ever succumbing to the pressures of the “woke agenda”.
+- In this age of political correctness where biology, individuality, and personality is sacrificed to accommodate “equality of the sexes regardless of their biology even in how they should handle their emotions,” it is a breath of fresh air to be able to witness how powerful each character in handling their issues without the writer ever succumbing to the pressures of the “woke agenda.”

-Indeed, biology has a huge influence on a person’s behavior and this scientific truth can never be eradicated no matter how much political correction coercion by society.
+- Indeed, biology has a significant influence on a person’s behavior, and this scientific truth can never be eradicated no matter how much political correction coercion by society.

-Anyway, I am already digressing, but honestly the series encapsulates the range of emotions of men and women differently and yet perfectly.
-The series definitely allowed men to be men and women to be women and that’s OKAY.
+- Anyway, I am already digressing, but honestly, the series encapsulates the range of emotions of men and women differently and yet perfectly.
+The series allowed men to be men and women to be women, and that’s OKAY.

-Everything has an end, and the only thing that matters is how much you loved
+Everything has an end, and the only thing that matters is how much you are loved.

-I have never cried as much the way I cried when the series ended as opposed to other Kdrama’s.
-While other Kdramas I’ve seen where I still wanted it to continue, this particular series ended the way it ought to be albeit not the way it should be.
+- I had never cried as much the way I cried when the series ended compared to other Kdrama’s.
+While other Kdramas I’ve seen where I still wanted it to continue, this particular series ended the way it ought to be, albeit not the way it should be.

-Because even though on may think that all’s well that ends well, the future Bo Ra and Deok Son says otherwise, each particular character has another hurdle to contend with and the ending of the series is really not the ending but merely another beginning.
+- Because even though one may think that all’s well that ends well, the future Bo Ra and Deok Son says otherwise, each character has another hurdle to contend with.
+The ending of the series is really not the ending but merely another beginning.

-This is the genius of the series, it presents life not as we want it to be, but as one would not expect of it.
-What I love about it is the series’ parallelism with the movie Forrest Gump (it was also in the series and by the way one of my favorite films along with interview with a vampire) because seriously it is like the Movie Forrest Gump with a twist.
+- This is the genius of the series; it presents life not as we want it to be but as one would not expect of it.
+I love the series’ parallelism with the movie Forrest Gump (it was also in the series and, by the way, one of my favorite films along with an interview with a vampire) because seriously, it is like the Movie Forrest Gump with a twist.

-Those were the times when being bored is also non-existent, it is either you are reading, sleeping, watching TV/VHS or listening to the radio with your cassette tape.
+Those were the times when being bored is also non-existent; it is either reading, sleeping, watching TV/VHS, or listening to the radio with your cassette tape.

-The only thing that is not in the series, perhaps is a guitar which I played a lot back then.
+The only thing that is not in the series is a guitar that I played a lot back then.